Eventornado blog

 Take a quick look at your forms and ask yourself:

-• Is it easy to identify the form with the organisation? (this could be a hackathon banner on top of your form)
+• Is it easy to identify the form with the organization? (this could be a hackathon banner on top of your form)

-• Can visitors find more information about the event and organisation?
+• Can visitors find more information about the event and organization?

 • Is it responsive?